best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you are publishing a CSV file that you intend users to read and analyse themselves, it must meet the accessibility regulations. it can be a bit tricky to do this with CSV files as they only allow one tab and will strip out almost all formatting (such as table tags, headings tags and hyperlinks).
 If you have a very simple spreadsheet it may be possible to make a CSV version meet the accessibility regulations, but for anything slightly complex, we advise you to use a different format.

 If you are publishing a CSV file solely for machines to read it does not need to meet the accessibility regulations.
 CSV is the recommended format for spreadsheets optimised for machine readability.

+You should be aware of government data standards that may relate to your CSV files.
+The [tabular data standard](https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard) published by the Government Digital Service in June 2018 was updated in August 2020.

 ### Publishing alternative versions of same spreadsheet